 34. Push the boom out to the shroud and cleat the mainsheet.

-36. Fit the other kicker bar to the upper gooseneck.
+36. Fit the kicker bar (lever) to the upper gooseneck.

 38. Thread the kicker control line.
 From the cleat, through the block on the mast step then through the block on the mast.